KodoPengin/GameIndustry-hosts-Template/README.md

 Careful with using entries.
 Some may be strict and many services may not work

 # Copyright, Support & License
 It's a single project.
-Creating and maintaining the list has taken several years a lot of money and have build alone from scratch.
+Creating and maintaining the list has taken several years a lot of money and have build alone from scratch.<br><br>
 GameIndustry.eu is the original source of published host files.
 If the files (or components) are from somewhere else (maybe modified), they are not from me and get no support.

 Website & Support: <a href="https://www.gameindustry.eu">GameIndustry.eu</a><br>